 This may indicate that the soul has an evolutionary urge to re-act, possibly as a result of under-action or over-action in previous life cycles.
 The soul might have relentlessly pursued her desires without much consideration for the “other”, or the soul’s legitimate desires might have been frequently nipped in the bud by the “other”.
 The current life cycle, therefore, would be an “arena” in which new possibilities would arise for the soul to practice her muscles of “action” and “initiation”.
 A direct Mars, on the other hand, would usually point to an uninhibited desire for action and initiation in a timely and effective manner.

-Alternatively, retrograde Mars in the birth chart may indicate a past life episode of being a victim of violence, or inflicting violence on others.
-In this life cycle, therefore, one’s mantra should be “meditation before action”, as a karmic “vicious circle” of violence may exist in this case, which is often perpetrated by an inner urge to punish oneself because one has previously participated in a violent action, or has allowed it through inaction.
+Alternatively, retrograde Mars in the birth chart may indicate a past life episode of being a victim of violence or inflicting violence on others.
+In this life cycle, therefore, one’s mantra should be “meditation before action”, as a karmic “vicious circle” of violence may exist in this case, which is often perpetrated by an inner urge to punish oneself because one has previously participated in a violent act, or has allowed it through inaction.

 This usually shows that certain belief-formation mechanisms, moral principles, or intuitive frameworks which have bestowed “meaning” to one’s life have been carried over from previous life cycles and are now to be scrutinized, reconsidered, or discredited.
 A direct Jupiter, on the other hand, usually shows that this lifetime is a chance to subscribe to certain philosophies (or dogmas) which are probably “new” to the soul, and would then be carried over to future incarnations.